Depression And Pregnancy: Perinatal Depression Signs And Treatment

 What is perinatal depression?

 Perinatal depression is a depressive disorder that occurs during pregnancy, before pregnancy (prenatal depression), or after birth (postpartum depression).
+This form of depression is also known as a mood disorder, since there is a disconnect between someone's actual life circumstances and their state of mental health.
 Though it is estimated that 10-15% of women experience perinatal depression in developed countries, rates are higher in developing countries.
 In the US, 10% to 20% of gestational parents may have this condition.

 Several factors can increase one’s risk of experiencing perinatal depression, including the following: